fporciel-nous-dev/fporciel-nous-dev/README.md

 + **Current Project:** I am currently writing a philosophical book that aims to synthesize some of these diverse interests.
 I hope to complete and publish it in the near future.

-## Languages
+## <a name="four"><wbr></a>Languages

-<a name="four"><wbr></a>My passion for knowledge is intrinsically linked to the languages that encode it.
-Accessing texts and ideas in their
-original form is paramount to a true understanding.
+My passion for knowledge is intrinsically linked to the languages that encode it.
+Accessing texts and ideas in their original form is paramount to a true understanding.

 + **Native:** Italian